CrimsonCloak/Battleship/README.md

 ## Usage

 There is an active deployed GitHub-page if you want to try out this very basic game.
-Another option is to use my personal [Docker image] (https://hub.docker.com/r/aleksandur24/webserver_testing), which will deploy a basic webserver that serves this game over HTTP.
+Another option is to use my personal [Docker image](https://hub.docker.com/r/aleksandur24/webserver_testing), which will deploy a basic webserver that serves this game over HTTP.
 Feel free to use the docker-compose file located in this GitHub for a quicker setup.